VorpalBlade/chezmoi_modify_manager/README.md

    a plugin manager that allows loading plugins from arbitrary paths (e.g. zsh4humans), this repository is set up as a zsh plugin for ease of use.

+4. **You** are in control of updates, there is no auto update functionality.
+Consider subscribing to be notified of new releases on the github repository.
+This can be done via `Watch` -> `Custom in the top right corner.
+Or just remember to check the sub-repo occasionally.
+Then see the next section for how to perform an update.

 ## Updating

 To update to a newer version of chezmoi-modify-manager, update the revision of